-Aspiring dental students can prepare for dental school by participating in a pre-dental program offered by 4-year colleges and universities.
+Aspiring dental students can prepare for dental school by participating in a pre-dental program offered by a 4-year college or university.

 Combination Pre-Dental and Dental Programs

-These programs are available at some colleges and universities that offer D.D.S. programs at the graduate level.
+These programs are available at some colleges and universities that offer Doctor of Dental Surgery (D.D.S.) programs at the graduate level.
 Students can earn both their bachelor's degree and D.D.S. in as little as five years.
-These programs are academically rigorous and typically include undergraduate courses in:
+These programs are academically rigorous and typically include undergraduate courses in the sciences.

 Pre-Dental Preparation Programs